 Know your limits

-To reduce the risk of harm from alcohol-related disease or injury the National Health and Medical Research Council (NHMRC) provides the following advice, in their latest draft of the 'Australian guidelines to reduce health risks from drinking alcohol', they recommend:
+To reduce the risk of harm from alcohol-related disease or injury the National Health and Medical Research Council (NHMRC) provides the following advice in their 'Australian guidelines to reduce health risks from drinking alcohol':

-Healthy men and women – no more than 10 standard drinks per week and no more than 4 standard drinks on any one day.
+Healthy men and women – should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day

-Pregnant women, breastfeeding or planning a pregnancy – not drinking alcohol is safest option for their baby.
+Pregnant women, breastfeeding or planning a pregnancy – should not drink alcohol

 The less you choose to drink, the lower your risk of alcohol-related harm.
 For some people not drinking at all is the safest option.